 How to get there: Fly into Recife.
 There are numerous flights from abroad and from several Brazilian cities as well.
 You can visit Olinda and Cabo de Santo Agostinho being based off of Recife.

 Tip: This area is great pretty much during most of the year, and it is also famous by its carnival, so coming during the festivities might also be a good idea for a radically different experience from the Rio Carnival.

-November – Alter do Chão
+Is November a good month for a honeymoon in Brazil? – Alter do Chão

 For an exotic, charming, and undiscovered place in Brazil, you can visit Alter do Chão, deep in the Amazonian forest, and on the margins of the Tapajos river.
 In November is when the river is on its drier season and several river water beaches appear, making it an amazing combination of jungle and beach.